bmink/microarcade/README.md

 The call used to transmit data is `spi_device_transmit()`.
 This call will block until the transaction is complete, but under the hood, it does use DMA (if the driver was configured to do so, which the engine does).
-This becomes clear if we examine the source code of `esp-idf`:
+This becomes clear when we examine the source code of `esp-idf`:

 Internally, `spi_device_transmit()` calls `spi_device_queue_trans()` followed
 by `spi_device_get_trans_result()`. `spi_device_queue_trans()` enqueues the